Accomplishments

 Skyway’s PTO held an impromptu food drive, turning it into a friendly “house competition” and inspiring incredible generosity from the school community.
 In just one week, Skyway families donated an impressive 3,504 pounds of food to the Coeur d’Alene Food Bank.
 A massive thank-you to the Skyway Parent Teacher Organization, who organized and led this effort from start to finish—your hard work made a meaningful difference for families in our community.

-Students under the direction of Alexandra Walker, Vocal Music Teacher, Coeur d’Alene High School:
+Students under the direction of Alexandra Walker, Vocal Music, CHS

 Lilian Chapman, Soprano I - Treble Choir